step-quiz/repas/WORKFLOW-EXAMEN.md

 ## 4. Things that will misdirect you if you skim instead of read

-- **`LLEGEIX-ME.md` at the repo root is not a general "read me first" file.**
-  It is a point-in-time bug report/fix log for one already-resolved UX bug (a resolution panel that revealed itself automatically).
-Do not treat it as project orientation; `README.md` is that document.
 - **`HANDOVER.md` and `TECHNICAL-STATE.md` are architecture/dev-handover
   documents**, written for someone continuing engineering work on the question-generation engine, not for someone standing up this specific